lupyuen/lupyuen.github.io/src/usb2.md

 [(EG25-G runs on __Qualcomm MDM 9607__ with a Cortex-A7 CPU inside)](https://xnux.eu/devices/feature/modem-pp.html#toc-modem-on-pinephone)

-According to the [__PinePhone Schematic__](https://files.pine64.org/doc/PinePhone/PinePhone%20v1.2b%20Released%20Schematic.pdf) (Page 15), the Quectel EG25 LTE Modem connects to the Allwinner A64 SoC on USB Pins...
+According to the [__PinePhone Schematic__](https://files.pine64.org/doc/PinePhone/PinePhone%20v1.2b%20Released%20Schematic.pdf) (Page 15), the Quectel EG25 LTE Modem connects to the Allwinner A64 SoC on the USB Pins...

 -   __USB1-DP__